 Quick Start Guide for

-Thank you for purchasing our Daniel Boone Green Mountain Pellet Grill.
+Thank you for purchasing our Davy Crockett Prime WiFi pellet grill.
 Here are a few tips to get you started.

 Before you set up your grill, make sure to keep the entire grill a minimum of 24 inches from all combustibles.

-Reference pages 5-8 of your owner’s manual for all safety information.
+Reference your owner’s manual for all safety information.

 Know your Manual